mvvalt/Rendering-Framework-Skeletons/README.md

 ## Software rendering
 ### win32_legacy_opengl.cpp
-We only want to display our pixels on the screen, so opengl version 1.1 is (almost) good enough.
-We also load the wglSwapInterval extension because we really don't want vsync when we benchmark our rendering.
+I only want to display pixels on the screen, so opengl version 1.1 is (almost) good enough.
+I also load the wglSwapInterval extension because we really don't want vsync when we benchmark our rendering.